-4. Key Issues for Consideration
+2. Key Issues for Consideration Capital Strategy

-Capital Strategy

-- 4.1 The Capital Strategy looks at a longer term view of the Council's capital investment requirements.
-It is acknowledged that this is the first year that the Capital Strategy has been produced in this format therefore it will be updated annually and will evolve over future years. - 4.2 There are a number of factors that will influence the Council's priority areas of spend and its future capital investment.
-The Capital Strategy outlines the various Council strategies which identify the priority areas for capital investment and the external factors that result in the need to incur capital expenditure. - 4.3 It is difficult to predict capital resources over a long term period as the level of general capital funding provided by Welsh Government is usually advised on a year by year basis and their priority areas of spend, which they influence by the provision of specific grants, will change over a period of time.
-Capital receipts are difficult to predict as while the Council will strive to maximise receipts where possible, the uncertainty in the current economic climate, particularly with regard to Britain's exit from the European Union has an impact on developers. - 4.4 An initial assessment however has been undertaken to identify the possible requirements for capital investment over a longer period of 10 years and also the potential funding that is available to finance such work.
-The funding gap could be in the region of £11m over the period.
-This data will be reviewed and updated on an annual basis to provide a basis for future capital strategies. - 4.5 Unsupported borrowing could be an option to bridge any funding gap however a full financial appraisal will need to be undertaken to ensure that the financial consequences are affordable and sustainable. - 4.6 The Strategy confirms the importance of ensuring the efficient, effective and sustainable use of land and buildings to deliver fit for purpose property to support the Council's service delivery.

-- 4.7 The Council appetite for risk needs to be discussed as part of the Strategy.
-This Council has always been prudent with regard to its borrowing and does not take risk when investing as the Treasury Management Strategy only allows for investments to be placed with the Debt Management Office (DMO) or other local authorities. - 4.8 As part of the Strategy, confirmation of any material commercial activities needs to be detailed.
-This Council does not have any material commercial activities. - 4.9 In considering this Strategy the Council will need to undertake a number of actions in order to make the most of potential funding and to meet the requirement to invest in assets.
-These are detailed in Section 10 of the Strategy.
+- 2.1 The Capital Strategy looks at a longer term view of the Council's capital investment requirements.
+This is the second year that the Capital Strategy has been produced in this format and it will be updated annually and will evolve over future years. - 2.2 There are a number of factors that will influence the Council's priority areas of spend and its future capital investment.
+The Capital Strategy outlines the various Council strategies which identify the priority areas for capital investment and the external factors that result in the need to incur capital expenditure. - 2.3 It is difficult to predict capital resources over a long term period as the level of general capital funding provided by Welsh Government is usually advised on a year by year basis and their priority areas of spend, which they influence by the provision of specific grants, will change over a period of time.
+Capital receipts are difficult to predict as while the Council will strive to maximise receipts where possible, the uncertainty in the current economic climate, particularly with regard to Britain's exit from the European Union, has an impact on developers. - 2.4 An initial assessment however has been undertaken to identify the possible requirements for capital investment over a longer period of 10 years and also the potential funding that is available to finance such work.
+The funding gap could be in the region of £12m over the period.
+This data will be reviewed and updated on an annual basis to provide a basis for future capital strategies. - 2.5 Unsupported borrowing could be an option to bridge any funding gap however a full financial appraisal will need to be undertaken to ensure that the financial consequences are affordable and sustainable. - 2.6 The Strategy confirms the importance of ensuring the efficient, effective and sustainable use of land and buildings to deliver fit for purpose property to support the Council's service delivery. - 2.7 The Council's appetite for risk needs to be discussed as part of the Strategy.
+This Council has always been prudent with regard to its borrowing and does not take risks when investing, as the Treasury Management Strategy for 2020/21 sets out the council's intentions to place investment with the UK Government or other local authorities or AAA rated money market funds. - 2.8 As part of the Strategy, confirmation of any material commercial activities needs to be detailed.
+On 1st January 2020, the Council set up a Local Authority Trading